richard-muvirimi/plugin-boilerplate/README.md

 ### Installation

-This section describes how to install the plugin and get it working.

-e.g.
+1. Download the plugin zip from the releases section or `git clone` which ever rocks your boat.

-1. Upload `plugin-boilerplate.php` to the `/wp-content/plugins/` directory
+2. Upload `plugin-boilerplate.php` to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress
-1. Place `<?php do_action('plugin_name_hook'); ?>` in your templates
+4. Access `/wp-admin/plugins.php?page=plugin-boilerplate` to start creating plugins

 ### Frequently Asked Questions